 Moving Course Content

-- Open the blank course that you want to copy the course content into.
+- Open the course that needs to receive the course content.

-- Click the Components link on the right side of the home page
+- Locate the link “Import/Export/Copy Components” on the left side of the page.

-- Scroll down and choose the development shell that contains the course content you want to move.
+- Click on Search for Offering and locate the course that contains the content you want

 When the course is complete, refer to the Course Approval section for peer review and course approval instructions.
 Please keep in mind that incomplete courses are not peer reviewed.
 All course elements must be developed in order for students to complete all requirements and learning outcomes when the Online Faculty Mentor conducts the peer review.
 Course developers may refer to the Peer Review Form for baseline elements required for course approval.